somy1997/MTP-Report-Autumn-Seminar/README.md

-This paper summarises the work done on the topic "Serverless Cloud Computing" as MTP under the supervision of Prof. Sandip Chakraborty in Autumn Semester by Nishant Baranwal Somy at Department of Computer Science and Engineering at IIT Kharagpur.
+This paper summarises the work done on the topic "Latency Analysis in Serverless Architectures" as MTP under the supervision of Prof. Sandip Chakraborty in Autumn Semester by Nishant Baranwal Somy at Department of Computer Science and Engineering at IIT Kharagpur.
 The format used was originally developed by Sarthak Jain.

 Cheers!